JSF Financial LLC Boosts Holdings in Johnson & Johnson (NYSE:JNJ)

-JSF Financial LLC boosted its position in shares of Johnson & Johnson (NYSE:JNJ – Get Rating) by 3.3% in the 4th quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 6,065 shares of the company’s stock after buying an additional 195 shares during the quarter.
-JSF Financial LLC’s holdings in Johnson & Johnson were worth $1,071,000 as of its most recent filing with the Securities & Exchange Commission.
+JSF Financial LLC raised its holdings in shares of Johnson & Johnson (NYSE:JNJ – Get Rating) by 3.3% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 6,065 shares of the company’s stock after purchasing an additional 195 shares during the quarter.
+JSF Financial LLC’s holdings in Johnson & Johnson were worth $1,071,000 at the end of the most recent reporting period.

 Johnson & Johnson Increases Dividend

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, June 6th.
-Shareholders of record on Tuesday, May 23rd will be issued a $1.19 dividend.
-This is a boost from Johnson & Johnson’s previous quarterly dividend of $1.13.
-This represents a $4.76 annualized dividend and a yield of 3.08%.
-The ex-dividend date of this dividend is Monday, May 22nd.
-Johnson & Johnson’s dividend payout ratio is presently 99.58%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, June 6th.
+Investors of record on Tuesday, May 23rd will be given a $1.19 dividend.
+The ex-dividend date is Monday, May 22nd.
+This represents a $4.76 dividend on an annualized basis and a yield of 3.08%.
+This is a positive change from Johnson & Johnson’s previous quarterly dividend of $1.13.
+Johnson & Johnson’s dividend payout ratio is currently 99.58%.

-Several research firms recently weighed in on JNJ.
-TheStreet downgraded Johnson & Johnson from a “b” rating to a “c+” rating in a report on Friday, May 19th.
-Guggenheim began coverage on Johnson & Johnson in a report on Tuesday, February 28th.
-They issued a “neutral” rating and a $161.00 price objective for the company.
-Morgan Stanley lifted their price objective on Johnson & Johnson from $179.00 to $183.00 and gave the company an “equal weight” rating in a report on Wednesday, April 19th.
-Credit Suisse Group lifted their price objective on Johnson & Johnson from $168.00 to $170.00 in a report on Friday, May 5th.
-Finally, UBS Group began coverage on Johnson & Johnson in a report on Tuesday, March 28th.
-They issued a “neutral” rating and a $164.00 price objective for the company.
-Seven research analysts have rated the stock with a hold rating, six have assigned a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, Johnson & Johnson currently has a consensus rating of “Moderate Buy” and a consensus price target of $173.00.

 Johnson & Johnson is a holding company, which engages in the research and development, manufacture and sale of products in the health care field.
 It operates through the following segments: Consumer Health, Pharmaceutical, and MedTech.
 The Consumer Health segment includes products focused on personal healthcare used in the Skin Health/Beauty, Over-the-Counter medicines, Baby Care, Oral Care, Women’s Health and Wound Care markets.